Incarceration in the United States: Impact on children

 The effects of an early traumatic experience of a child can be categorized into health effects and behavioral externalizations.
 Many studies have searched for a correlation between witnessing a parent's arrest and a wide variety of physiological issues.
-For example, Lee et al. showed significant correlation between high cholesterol, migraines, and HIV/AIDS diagnosis to children with a parental incarceration.
+For example, Lee et al. showed a significant correlation between high cholesterol, migraines, and HIV/AIDS diagnosis in children with a parental incarceration.
 Even while adjusting for various socioeconomic and racial factors, children with an incarcerated parent have a significantly higher chance of developing a wide variety of physical problems such as obesity, asthma, and developmental delays.
 The current literature acknowledges that there are a variety of poor health outcomes as a direct result of being separated from a parent by law enforcement.
 It is hypothesized that the chronic stress that results directly from the uncertainty of the parent's legal status is the primary influence for the extensive list of acute and chronic conditions that could develop later in life.
 In addition to the chronic stress, the immediate instability in a child's life deprives them of certain essentials e.g. money for food and parental love that are compulsory for leading a healthy life.
-Though most of the adverse effects that result from parental incarceration are regardless of whether the mother or father was arrested, some differences have been discovered.
-For example, males whose father have been incarcerated display more behavioral issues than any other combination of parent/child.
+Though most of the adverse effects that result from parental incarceration are the same regardless of whether the mother or father was arrested, some differences have been discovered.
+For example, males whose father has been incarcerated display more behavioral issues than any other combination of parent/child.

 There has also been a substantial effort to understand how this traumatic experience manifests in the child's mental health and to identify externalizations that may be helpful for a diagnosis.
 The most prominent mental health outcomes in these children are anxiety disorders, depression (mood), and post-traumatic stress disorder(PTSD).
 These problems worsen in a typical positive feedback loop without the presence of a parental figure.
-Given the chronic nature of these diseases, they can be detected and observed at distinct points in a child's development, allowing for research to determine if additional health services can be used to intervene in their lives and prevent increased risk of future health challenges.
+Given the chronic nature of these diseases, they can be detected and observed at distinct points in a child's development, allowing researchers to determine whether additional health services can be used to intervene and reduce the risk of future health challenges.
 Murray et al. have been able to isolate the cause of the expression of Anti-social behaviours specific to the parental incarceration.
 In a specific case study in Boston by Sack, within two months of the father being arrested, the adolescent boy in the family developed severe aggressive and antisocial behaviors.
 This observation is not unique; Sack and other researchers have noticed an immediate and strong reaction to sudden departures from family structure norms.
 These behavioral externalizations are most evident at school when the child interacts with peers and adults.
 This behavior leads to punishment and less focus on education, which has obvious consequences for future educational and career prospects.